Be realistic in your searchFind a job

-There are a lot of graduates searching for jobs and the best positions and graduate schemes will be in high demand.
-By all means, apply for those positions if they are what you'd love to do - after all, somebody has to get them, it might be you.
-But don't rest all your hopes on a long shot.
+There are a lot of graduates searching for jobs and many of the most popular graduate jobs and schemes will be in high demand.
 Taking a more realistic approach will help keep you from losing faith if you are not one of the lucky few selected for those dream jobs.

 Remember, you have the whole of your career ahead of you, and careers can take decades to build - so don't be afraid of the work it will take to get you there.